SysKitTeam/docs-spdockit/product-updates/spdockit710-release-note.md

 * We completely redesigned how we load Features and Solutions.
 You should see noticeable improvement on load speed.
 * CW (Configuration Wizard) has also been redesigned—in short, we made it a lot faster.
 * Improved the way we handle Single-Server Farms.
-* Better handling when discovering tenant sites and connecting to SharePoint Online in general
+* Better handling when discovering tenant sites and connecting to SharePoint Online in general.
 * You can now delete the entire tenant at once.
 Also, we improved our Edit functionality so you can more easily manage your sites.
 * Project server load now has better error handling when Project owner is missing or when Site Collection load error happens.
 * If an error happens during the load, the error message will now show more relevant information, including the InnerException.